open-austin/hackathon-ideas/google_community_connections.md

 This project will convert the scanned applications to plain text files that may be published on the city data portal.

-Replace this with your answer.
-600 chars max.
 One media-studies doctoral student has been using the native OCR feature in Adobe Acrobat Pro.
 He plans to use the R(tm) for text-mining the applications.